 Summary Of Similarities

-In addition, each forgives the amount you owe after a given period of time.
-For both PAYE and REPAYE, the forgiven amount is treated as regular income and taxed as such.
+- For both PAYE and REPAYE, the forgiven amount is treated as regular income and taxed as such.

-Also, if you are using either of these strategies, you do not want to refinance your student loans.
+Note: If you are using either of these strategies, you do not want to refinance your student loans.
 If you do, then you will not qualify to use these plans.

 Difference #1: Term